What is your average cost of client acquisition -- otherwise known as COCA? Your average COCA is an important metric to track.

-For example, let’s say you spend $5,000 on acquiring a client and that client spends $500 a month.
-It will take ten months for your business to break even on that client, but if your business model is healthy, you know that client’s first ten months is just the tip of the iceberg.
+For example, let’s say you spend $5,000 on acquiring a client, and that client spends $500 a month.
+It will take ten months for your business to break even on that client, but if your business model is healthy, you know that the client’s first ten months are just the tip of the iceberg.
 Maybe your clients, on average, stick around for ten years or 120 months.
 Doing the math, 120 months at $500 a month values your client at $60,000.

 If you simply focused on the first year, where the client spent $6,000, you certainly would not invest $5,000 to acquire a client worth only $6,000.
 However, if that client is worth $60,000 over a period of 10 years, that is a completely different story.